Ergani: History

+Trade has flourished between Ergani and Mesopotamia during the third millennium BC.
+Ergani has a rich history of being a copper mining region.
+Copper supplied the entire region from Anatolia, Northern Levant to Upper Mesopotamia, but most importantly down the Euphrates river to Lower Mesopotamia.

+Nearby sites important for the copper industry was Arslandtepe to the west and Norsun Tepe to the east.
+This region eventually produced arsenical copper, where the copper was added with arsenic.
+Arsenic is highly poisonous and was later replaced by tin.

 Çayönü

 Near the village of Sesverenpınar, among the Hilar rocks Çayönü hill was first settled in c.
 7500 BC, and was continuously inhabited until 5000 BC (but only occasionally since then).
 Remains have been found from the earlier habitation, one of the most important archaeological finds of its era.